1. GENERAL PRINCIPLES

 The saddle nose tilt can be adjusted between + 10 and - 25 mm -

 and the distance between the saddle point and handlebars can be reduced by 5 - 10 - 15 mm.

-The pillar has a significant impact on saddle frame resistance: For this reason Selle SMP recommends a pillar with the following characteristics:
+The pillar has a significant impact on saddle frame resistance: For this reason Selle SMP recommends a seatpost with the following characteristics:

 1. It should allow correct saddle positioning.

 2. It should not have sharp edges which, by cutting, could compromise saddle frame resistance.

 3. The jaws should have the same external surface shape as the saddle frame to correctly fit with a wide contact surface.

 4. The contact area between the seatpost and the saddle frame should not be under 8 cm2.